karan/Projects/README.md

 Martyr2’s Mega Project List
 ========

+Trying to complete all projects from [Martyr2’s Mega Project List](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/).

 **Note**: If you fork this repo to solve these projects in any language of your choice, please remove all my code, and start from scratch; you'll benefit a lot.
-Do *not* send pull requests.
-Please.
+Do ***not*** send pull requests.

-Trying to complete all projects from http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/ except the Games in **Python** only.
-They will not necessarily in the order posted.
-I may not be able to complete all of them.
-My method of solving them may not be the best.
+Some details:

+* I will use Python to solve these.
+Why?
+Because I want to learn the language quickly.
+* I have no interest in making games, so I'm excluding those from the list below.
-More specifically, I'll only do the ones that I am interested in.
-I'm not interested in networking, so I might skip all (or some) of them.
+* I'm not interested in networking, so I *might* skip all (or some) of them.
+* The projects will not be made in the order posted.
+* I may not be able to complete all of them.
+* My method of solving them may not be the best.

 I will link to each project that I complete.
 Some will be in this same repo, some bigger ones will have dedicated repos.

-Note: I have't ready any problem while creating this repo.
+**Note**: I have't ready any problem while creating this repo.
 I'll read them as I start solving the problems.
 Hence, there is no prior curation or filtering.
 Keeps things spicy. :)

 ==============================